-GBP/USD Forecast: Holiday-Thinned Trading Will Keep Sterling In 1.2600-1.2700 Range
+GBP/USD Forecast: Holiday-Thinned Trading Will Keep Sterling in 1.2600-1.2700 Range

 - The Christmas holiday-thinned trading is expected to keep the currency in a current trading range.

-The GBP/USD is trading up 0.3 percent at around 1.2660 with currency market moves limited with traders taking days off amid holiday season.
-With the absence of the economic data and Brexit-related headlines, the range-bound trading is expected to prevail throughout Monday.
+The GBP/USD is trading little changed on the downside at around 1.2630 with currency market moves limited with traders taking days off amid holiday season.
+With the absence of the economic data and Brexit-related headlines, the range-bound trading is expected to prevail throughout the week with trading activity resuming in the upcoming week after New Year’s Day holiday.

-The US Federal Reserve officials said they expect further two rate hikes in 2019 initially supporting the US Dollar but the US Dollar retreated lower as the market was reassessing a slight hawkish twist in Fed’s outlook for rates resulting in a global equity markets selloff.
+The economic calendar in the US is set to deliver the initial jobless claims data on Thursday and the Conference Board consumer confidence with both dataset to deteriorate slightly.

-Technically, the GBP/USD broke above the downward sloping trendline while remained capped in a one big figure trading range of 1.2660-1.2700 on a 1-hour chart.
-The technical oscillators including Momentum and the Relative Strength Index both remain in the neutral territory.
-The Slow Stochastics is elevated making a bearish crossover just below the overbought territory.
-The Christmas holiday-thinned session is expected to see GBP/USD remaining in the nest of ranger-bound trading within 1.2600-1.2700 as Christmas lull on market nears.
+Technically, the GBP/USD is still moving sideways within a downward sloping trend while the currency pair remained capped in a one big figure trading range of 1.2660-1.2700 on a 1-hour chart.
+The technical oscillators including Momentum and the Relative Strength Index both dwell in the neutral territory.
+The Slow Stochastics is about to make a bullish crossover just above the oversold territory.
+The holiday-thinned session is expected to see GBP/USD range-bound within 1.2600-1.2700.

 GBP/USD 1-hour chart